simonambridge/DataStax-5.0-Multi-Instance-OpsCenter-and-datastax-agent/README.md

 ```
 cd /usr/share/datastax-agent/dse-node1/datastax-agent-6.0.0
 ```
-Edit the address.yaml to set the OpsCenter parameters:
+Edit the address.yaml to set the OpsCenter parametersthe - the stomp interface points to the node with OpsCenter:
 ```
 vi ./conf/address.yaml